 Individual pixels have different sensitivities to light.
-While the effect is not large ($\sim 5\%$), it would be a leading source of uncertainty if not corrected.
+While the effect is not large (~ 5%), it would be a leading source of uncertainty if not corrected.
 The solution is (in theory) simple: take a picture of a uniformly illuminated surface, and record the count in each pixel.
 Evidently this 'flat frame' count records how each pixel responds to one particular flux level.
 If in another frame a pixel records some fraction of its flat-frame count, linearity guarantees that the measured flux level is that same fraction of the flat-frame flux level.
 Thus to correct for varying sensitivities we just divide (pixel by pixel) the raw CCD frame by the flat frame.

 In practice it is difficult to obtain a uniformly illuminated surface.
 In a sky flat, one assumes that the small section of a blue sky covered in a CCD frame is uniform.
-(Typically this is done after sunset so the sky is dim enough to avoid saturation in the short ($\lesssim 1 \text{ sec}$) exposure, but not so dim that stars show through.)
+(Typically this is done after sunset so the sky is dim enough to avoid saturation in the short ($\leq 1 \text{ sec}$) exposure, but not so dim that stars show through.)
 In a dome flat we attempt to uniformly illuminate a white surface with electric lights.
 Whatever the source of the flat, it is best to average several of them to average out non-uniformities in the source.

 It should be clear that a flat frame records the overall efficiency of the system: both the varying quantum efficiency of individual pixels and the ability of the telescope to gather light and concentrate it on a particular pixel.
 Generally the optical efficiency of a telescope decreases for sources far from the optical axis.
 The off-axis limits (where the optical efficiency approaches zero) define a telescope's maximum field-of-view.
-The limited optical efficiency near the edge of the field of view leads to 'vignetting': the gradual fade of optical efficiency to zero at the extreme edge.
+The limited optical efficiency to zero at the extreme edge.
 In addition optical flaws, like dust on optical surfaces, are recorded in a flat frame.
 As a result a flat frame depends on the entire detection system (telescope, filter, chip) and will gradually change, as for example, dust accumulates on the mirror.